 Of course.
 If you wish to take some of the courses without enrolling in the program, or before you formally apply, you can register as a General Studies student.
 You may register for any courses for which you meet the prerequisites.
 It’s important to note, however, that program students are given priority for courses.

 Sounds good.
 What do I do now?

-Visit www.ufv.ca/advising/prospective/enroll for a step-by-step process to becoming a UFV student.
-You can also contact an advisor at UFV Student Services www.ufv.ca/studentservices to book an advising appointment.
-Already an UFV student and have specific questions?
-Contact the school of Social Work and Human Services by emailing email@example.com.
+Visit the Future Students webpage for a step-by-step process to becoming a UFV student.
+You can also contact an advisor at the Advising Centre to book an advising appointment.
+Already a UFV student and have specific questions?
+Contact the school of Social Work and Human Services by emailing firstname.lastname@example.org.

 What sort of support will I get?

-Plenty.
-For more information about support and student services at UFV, visit www.ufv.ca/studentservices and learn about the broad range of services designed to help you learn about and adjust to the university environment. -
+For more information about support and student services at UFV, visit Student Services to learn about the broad range of services designed to help you learn about and adjust to the university environment.